SymbolixAU/geojsonsf/README.md

 ### Speed

-This benchmark shows a comparison with `library(sf)` for converting GeoJSON of 3,221 counties in the US in to an `sf` object
+This benchmark shows a comparison with `library(sf)` for converting a string of GeoJSON of 3,221 counties in the US in to an `sf` object

 ``` r
 myurl <- "http://eric.clst.org/assets/wiki/uploads/Stuff/gz_2010_us_050_00_500k.json"